jeffbryner/jeffbryner.github.io/_posts/2020-04-14-security-incident-response-a-process.md

 Last, but not least a place to put details of logs or screenshots or other miscellaneous items that don’t fit anywhere else or are too detailed.
 This shouldn’t be terabytes of information, just key extracts that are pertinent to the discussion.

 ## Try it out!
 Feel free to copy the template somewhere and give it a whirl the next time you have a security incident to resolve.
-Let me know how it works for you and if you need any help with an incident, or your security program consider the services of a [vCISO](https://jeffbryner.com/vciso) to help get a kickstart.
+Let me know how it works for you!